Neek0tine/Carefree/README.md

 Instructions to install the webengine driver is available in-app.
 Make sure to read what the console says.

 ## Screenshots
+<b> These screenshots are taken from version 1.0, version 2.0+ will have different GUI </b>
 The main window:

 <img src="https://github.com/Neek0tine/Carefree/blob/master/screenshots/screenshot.png" width="256" height="256">